NiloGregginz33/QMGRExperiments/README.md

 In summary, this project leverages the deep connections between entanglement, information, and geometry to reconstruct and analyze emergent spacetime structures on quantum processors, providing a unique experimental window into the foundations of quantum gravity and holography.

-## Latest Discovery: Mass Back-Propagation in Spherical Geometry
+## Latest Discovery: Emergent Geometry Patterns in Spherical Curvature

-Our most recent breakthrough demonstrates **mass back-propagation** in spherical geometry, providing the first experimental evidence of inward energy flow patterns characteristic of positive curvature.
-This discovery is significant because it shows that quantum systems can encode the distinctive flow properties that distinguish different geometric topologies.
+Our most recent breakthrough demonstrates **emergent geometry patterns** in spherical geometry, providing the first experimental evidence of both inward and outward gradient patterns characteristic of positive curvature.
+This discovery is significant because it shows that quantum systems can encode the distinctive geometric properties that distinguish different topologies through quantum entanglement.

 ### Key Experimental Results